Houston to Colorado Road Trip

-Where to eat in Tularosa:
+Where to eat in Tularosa

-Things to do in Tularosa:
+Things to do in Tularosa

 Tularosa to Albuquerque, NM

 And with that, we’re back to a big city!
 We hope you’re not too tired from all your driving yet—we’re just getting started.
-Packed with history to see and with great cuisine to try, Albuquerque might just be your next favorite city.
+Packed with history to see and great cuisine to try, Albuquerque might just be your next favorite city.

-Where to eat in Albuquerque:
+Where to eat in Albuquerque

-Things to do in Albuquerque:
+What to do in Albuquerque

 Albuquerque to Santa Fe, NM

-For some more enjoyment of the American southwest, head to Santa Fe, established back in 1607.
+For some more enjoyment of the American southwest, head to Santa Fe established back in 1607.

-Where to eat in Santa Fe:
+Where to eat in Santa Fe

-Things to do in Santa Fe:
+What to do in Santa Fe

-Catch an opera at the Santa Fe Opera House, an open-air venue surrounded by beautiful mountain ranges.
+- Santa Fe Opera: Catch an opera at the Santa Fe Opera House, an open-air venue surrounded by beautiful mountain ranges.

 Santa Fe to Pagosa Springs, CO